-It was a book I couldn't put down, but that might have to do with me being a big sex toy geek.
-I was gasping at how Doc Johnson was created, and questioning my existence when I found out who purchased Good Vibrations in 2007.
+Hallie is a witty and engaging author, and I couldn't put the book down.
+I was gasping at how Doc Johnson was created, feeling euphoric rushes when I heard the tale of the first silicone dildos, and had my world turned upside-down when I found out who purchased Good Vibrations in 2007.

 Hallie Lieberman is the author of the book, and one of the world's best sex toy historians.
 Her writing style is witty and there was never a dull moment in Buzz.
 She has two awesome websites: dildographer, dedicated to her sex toy history research, and hallielieberman.com, which talks about her other writings and projects.